 Upon bringing his creature to life, he immediately suffers what might best be understood as a post-orgasmic fit of remorse—“now that I had finished, the beauty of the dream vanished, and breathless horror and disgust filled my heart.”
 That night he dreams of his love Elizabeth.
 He pulls her to him and kisses her, but “as I imprinted the first kiss on her lips, they became livid with the hue of death; her features appeared to change, and I thought that I held the corpse of my dead mother in my arms; a shroud enveloped her form, and I saw the graveworms crawling in the folds of the flannel.”
 Many times, this scene has been restaged since, maybe most vividly in that moment in Stanley Kubrick’s film version of The Shining when Jack Nicholson’s character attempts adultery, only to see the decomposing flesh of the beautiful woman in his arms reflected in the bathroom mirror behind her.

 In Danse Macabre, when Stephen King describes the cornerstones of modern horror, he talks of three different kinds of monsters.
 One (signified by Dracula) represents the evil from outside that invades our lives.
 The second (signified by Mr. Hyde or the werewolf) stands for the evil within us.
 But King describes the Frankenstein monster as “the thing with no name."
 All three suggest different aspects of alienation—the vampire externalizing our dark desires, the werewolf internalizing them.
-But the Frankenstein monster itself is a question mark (ironically, the way Karloff’s performance is credited in the opening titles of the film).
+But the Frankenstein monster itself is a question mark (appropriately, the way Karloff’s performance is credited in the opening titles of the film).
 The horror, as much as anywhere else, lies in our reaction to this thing.
 What was The Shining’s Jack Torrance (Nicholson) thinking when he decided to make love to this thing that shouldn’t be?
 He was sent up to this hotel room because the occupant just finished trying to kill his son.
 A quickie should never have been in the cards.

 One of the things that is so useful about discussing Frankenstein at length is the way it mixes in each of the other horrors we have to explore.
 Frankenstein is inspired by a ghost and the monster becomes the ghost that haunts the doctor.
 The question of the line between sanity and insanity is richly complicated by the many degrees of sanity shown by both the “mad” scientist and his creation.
 The way in which the doctor becomes overwhelmed by his own creation suggests something of insignificance; just because we can do something doesn’t mean we have the qualities necessary to do the thing right.
-But King rightly argues that Shelley’s chief influence on the horror that comes after her depends upon “splitting of the reader into two people of opposing minds: the reader who wants to stone the mutation and the reader who feels the stones and cries out at the injustice of it.”
+More importantly, though, King argues that Shelley’s chief influence on the horror that comes after her depends upon “splitting of the reader into two people of opposing minds: the reader who wants to stone the mutation and the reader who feels the stones and cries out at the injustice of it.”
 The horror of alienation, of being driven apart, particularly from that which one once loved, depends upon both an attraction and a repulsion.